marceltomas/covid-cough-detection/README.md

 - Hyperparameter sweep utilities.
 - Final evaluation and documentation.

-All preprocessing, feature extraction, and DTW computations were implemented from scratch.
 This repository is built from this **[Kaggle competition](https://www.kaggle.com/competitions/covid4)** used in one of my university courses.